 Current work and interests

-Camille is a PhD student on a Cambridge Trust Scholarship, supervised by Prof. Nicholas Wareham, Prof. Nita Forouhi, and Dr Albert Koulman.
-Her project will explore how established and novel biomarkers can be used in combination with self-report instruments to assess diet and nutrition in African studies and the association with metabolic outcomes.
-She will specifically be investigating the relationship between fatty acids, vitamins and diabetes in a Cameroonian population.
+Camille was a PhD student on a Cambridge Trust Scholarship, supervised by Prof. Nicholas Wareham, Prof. Nita Forouhi, and Dr Albert Koulman.
+Her project explored how established and novel biomarkers can be used in combination with self-report instruments to assess diet and nutrition in African studies and the association with metabolic outcomes.
+She investigated the relationship between fatty acids, vitamins and diabetes in a Cameroonian population.

 Background and experience

 Camille completed a medical degree at Université des Montagnes, before pursuing a master’s degree in Clinical Epidemiology at the University of Yaoundé 1 in Cameroon.
 Her thesis focused on the prevention of cardiovascular complications of diabetes through research on determinants of dyslipidaemia in obese individuals and patients with type 2 diabetes.
 She is a scholar of the Global Clinical Research Training Programme (GCSRT 2018) from Harvard Medical School.
 Prior to joining the MRC Epidemiology Unit, Camille spent time as a junior physician, at the Yaoundé Central Hospital in Cameroon.
 She also worked as a research associate for the Health of Population in Transition (HoPiT) research group on the Cameroon National Diabetes and Hypertension Programme funded by the World Diabetes Foundation.

 - Mapa-Tassou C, Katte J-C, Mba Maadjhou C, Mbanya JC.
 Economic Impact of Diabetes in Africa.
 Curr Diab Rep. (2019) 19(2):5